 Each year, NASSP designates one NASSP National Principal of the Year.
 The national honoree is announced in October in coordination with National Principals Month.
-The national honoree is a distinguished guest at the annual conference, receives a crystal award to display at his or her school.
+The national honoree is a distinguished guest at the annual conference and receives a crystal award to display at their school.

 Beth Houf has been principal of Fulton Middle School since 2015.
 As the co-author of Lead Like a Pirate: Make School Amazing for Your Students and Staff, Houf has focused on collaboration in her leadership.
 In 2015, the school was not meeting student needs, the culture was toxic, and trust was low.
 So Houf and her team began intensive training in professional learning communities to ensure that best practices, a viable curriculum, quality assessments, and educational interventions were all founded on a collaborative culture.

 Houf saw early on the need to implement an advisory period for all students, focusing on empathy and empowerment.
 To rebuild the school’s culture and build trust between students, staff, and families, Houf and her team turned to training in restorative practices and invited local experts to train educators in trauma-informed teaching.
 This schoolwide commitment led to a 40 percent reduction in discipline referrals.